Kadhalagi: Production

 "Wide angle" Ravi Shankar was hired as cinematographer, A. R. Rahman's sister A. R. Reihana as music director and S. Thaman took care of the background score.
 The film director K. R. Viswaa said, "the society is not the same as it was a decade ago.
 Things have changed a lot.
 People's view on romance, friendship and the need of shape their career has changed.
 Kadhalagi is the story of a group of youngsters who struggles for friends and friends who struggle for lovers".

 Soundtrack

 The soundtrack was composed by A. R. Reihana and background score by S. Thaman.
-The soundtrack, released on the 14 April 2010 (Tamil New Year).
+The soundtrack was released on 14 April 2010 (Tamil New Year).
 The audio was launched at the Film chambers in Chennai, alongside politician M. K. Alagiri, Vairamuthu, R. K. Selvamani, V. C. Guhanathan, Sivasakthi Pandian, A. R. Reihana and others.

 Reception

 A critic stated, "the album is youthful and peppy.
 The singers do justice to the fresh music of A. R. Reihana and the wonderful lyrics of Vairamuthu.
 Only thing is you must listen to the songs in this album with an open mind".